BLOG

 Match each platform's architectural philosophy to your team's reality.
 Consider how detection rules are created and maintained, whether the platform scales with your data volume without proportional cost increases, and how much infrastructure management falls on your team versus the vendor.
 The right choice depends on your cloud environment, your team's technical skills, and how much control you need over your security data.

-For teams that want to treat security detections like software — with version control, unit testing, and CI/CD workflows — Panther's detection-as-code approach delivers measurable results.
-Tealium achieved a 9X increase in ingestion while reducing false positives by 70%.
+For teams that want to treat security detections like software, with version control, unit testing, and CI/CD workflows, Panther's detection-as-code approach delivers measurable results.

-Panther lets you write detections in Python, SQL, or YAML, test with unit tests and historical data replay, and enrich alerts with business context.
+Reduce false positives with precise logic and context-rich alerts.
+Panther lets you write detections in Python, SQL, YAML, or use natural language to auto generate detections, test with unit tests and historical data replay, and enrich alerts with business context.